 In the past, metal roofing was mostly seen on commercial buildings.
 But lately, metal roofing has been gaining popularity in residential settings.
-Some people prefer how metal roofs look and there’s a common belief that metal roofs last longer.
-But before you decide that a metal roof is the right choice for your home, we’d like to educate our customers on some of the other factors about metal roofing that need to be carefully considered.
+Some people prefer the look of metal roofs, and there’s a common belief that metal roofs last longer.
+Before you decide that a metal roof is the right choice for your home, however, there are important factors to consider.

-For starters, regarding longevity, customers need to understand that metal roofing generally has a 40 year paint warranty, but there is often no warranty on the metal itself.
+For starters, regarding longevity, customers should understand that metal roofing generally has a 40-year paint warranty, but there is often no warranty on the metal itself.
 And even the paint warranty doesn’t cover chalking or fading.
-You also need to consider that the rain falling on your metal roof is going to sound different than it does on other types of roofing.
-Some people like that sound, but others think it’s sounds like you’re living in a drum.
+You also should consider that the rain falling on your metal roof will sound different than it does on other types of roofing.
+Some people like the noise, but others think it sounds like they’re living in a drum.

 Next, you may have heard that metal roofing is preferred by insurance companies because it is fire resistant and stands up better to hailstorms.
-That may be true, but you also need to consider that homeowners insurance handles hail damage differently than car insurance.
-Your metal roof may be able to withstand a hail storm better meaning that it won’t leak, but what that really means from an insurance standpoint is that if your roof isn’t leaking and the life expectancy of the roof hasn’t been compromised, then the insurance company won’t pay for any hail damage.
-So most homeowners end up disappointed that all the dents in their metal roof aren’t covered, because their insurance won’t pay to repair any aesthetic damage.
-In the insurance company’s eyes, their roof still functions properly.
+While that may be true, it’s important to note that homeowners insurance handles hail damage differently than car insurance.
+Your metal roof may be able to withstand a hailstorm better – meaning it won’t leak – but what that really means from an insurance standpoint is that if your roof isn’t leaking and the life expectancy of the roof hasn’t been compromised, then the insurance company won’t pay for any hail damage.
+Therefore, many homeowners end up disappointed that all the dents in their metal roof aren’t covered because their insurance won’t pay to repair any aesthetic damage.
+In the insurance company’s eyes, the roof still functions properly.

 Make Sure Your Metal Roof Is Installed Properly

-Another mistake that some homeowners make is trying to save a few dollars on the installation by installing their new metal roofing over their existing roofing materials.
-We strongly recommend tearing off existing shingles down to bare decking before installing a metal roof.
-Leaving the asphalt shingles underneath means that they will deteriorate over time and the rough granulated surface will scratch the back of the metal roofing and cause it to rust.
+Another mistake some homeowners make is trying to save a few dollars on the installation by installing their new metal roofing over their existing roofing materials.
+We strongly recommend tearing off existing shingles, down to the bare decking, before installing a metal roof.
+Leaving the asphalt shingles underneath will cause them to deteriorate over time, and the rough granulated surface will scratch the back of the metal roofing, causing it to rust.

-Furthermore, the heat absorbed by metal roofing will cause it to expand and contract and having the metal roofing installed over the existing shingles will cause the metal roofing to move even more and cause the screw holes to expand faster.
-Once your metal roof starts leaking and a roofer climbs on top of your house to try to find the culprit, there are so many screws in a standard metal roof that it’s like trying to find a needle in a haystack.
+Furthermore, the heat absorbed by metal roofing will cause it to expand and contract.
+If metal roofing is installed over existing shingles, the metal roofing will move even more, causing the screw holes to expand faster.
+There are so many screws in a standard metal roof that once your roof starts leaking, finding the problematic screws is like trying to find a needle in a haystack.

-When GlennStone installs a metal roof, we do it right and install a high heat ice and water shield or at least a good quality synthetic underlayment over the existing roof decking before we install the metal roof.
-This will help reduce potential leaks down the road.
-Other roofing companies might suggest saving a few dollars on installation by avoiding these steps, but you’ll end up being penny wise and pound foolish.
+When the GlennStone team installs a metal roof, we do it right and use a high-heat ice and water shield or a high-quality synthetic underlayment over the existing roof decking before we install the metal roof.
+This helps reduce potential leaks down the road.
+Other roofing companies might suggest saving a few dollars on installation by avoiding these steps, but this will leave you penny-wise and pound-foolish.

 If a customer is adamant about installing a new metal roof over their existing shingles, the use of a moisture barrier and wood battens to get the new roof off of the existing shingles is recommended to avoid future problems.